platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 Astro application.
 :::

-### Create an Astro application
+### Create an Astro Application

-In the root of our project, let's create a new directory for our frontent
+In the root of our project, let us create a new directory for our frontent
 application:

 ```bash